Wilbur Clark: Personal life and demise

 He married Toni Clark, born Lena Gaglionese, in 1944.
 She became a philanthropist and fashion icon, supporting the Las Vegas Philharmonic Orchestra and Nevada Ballet Theatre.
 In 1958, she was on the Fashion Foundation of America's 10 Best Dressed Women in America list.
 She died in 2006.

 Clark died of a heart attack on August 27, 1965.

 Legacy

 The Wilbur Clark D.I.
 Road (previously known as the Desert Inn Road) in Las Vegas, Nevada, is named in his honor.

-Whilst Dr. Heywood Floyd is en route to the moon in Stanley Kubrick's film 2001: A Space Odyssey during the wait over at the orbiting wheel in space there is a sign for "Wilbur Clark's Earthlight Rooms".
+Whilst Dr. Heywood Floyd is en route to the moon in Stanley Kubrick's film 2001: A Space Odyssey during the wait over at the orbiting wheel in space, there is a sign for "Howard Johnson's Earthlight Rooms".